mootqns/dog-guesser/README.md

 correct answer, 50 points will be added to your score; there are no points losses for answering incorrectly.
 While in-game, you have the option to start a timer to time how long it takes you to answer the questions.
 Further, in the top-right, your progress throughout the quiz will be shown.
 Once completed, you can enter a username to store your score on the leaderboard!

-## Contributing
-As this project serves as the final for my CPSC332 course contributions are not being accepted to avoid academic integrity policy issues

 ## Credits
 Author: Matt Nguyen